lnikon/microporcessorwithcompiler/README.md

 `make`

-After this, you should compiled binaries for files from apps folder.
+After these steps, you should see compiled binaries for files from apps folder.